caoool/gethigh/README.md

 #### Suggestions

-Webstorm (subset of IntelliJ IDE) has full support of MeteorJS, but code intelligent and auto completion does not work for Coffeescript, it's the same issue on all other IDE and text editors (Sublime/Atom...).
+Webstorm (subset of IntelliJ IDE) has full support of MeteorJS, but code intelligent and auto completion does not work for CoffeeScript, it's the same issue on all other IDE and text editors (Sublime/Atom...).

 An IDE doesn't really help much in this situation, so I would recommend using atom or sublime or whatever editor you prefer to code.

 [Meteor toys](http://meteor.toys/) could be something useful when you develop, it gives you visual feedback on data or other stuff (like showing dataset on frontend...), details can be found on its website.
 Do not purchase because you can find free version of the core features in AtmosphereJS.

-## MongoDB
+### MongoDB

 MongoDB is a NoSQL database, that means data is not stored in tables, and there is obviously no relations found in between tables.
 MongoDB stores data as an object, like in a JSON format, so attributes of an object can even be an array, boolean, string, number or even another object.